Australian Music Centre Library

 Using the library – your questions answered

 Once logged in, find the web page for the work you want to borrow and click the link “Download a three-week perusal copy of this score”.
 You will need to be on the page for the Score (sheet music) of the work, so if you can’t see the download link, just click on the picture that says “Sheet music” to take you to the right page.

 For more detailed instructions, see our guide to digital loans.

 If you aren’t a member you can join online and have instant access to start downloading loans from the library.

 If an item you are after is not currently available for digital loan, you will be provided with a link where you can request that it be added to the digital collection.
 If it is a score that can be made available for digital loan, our team will add the score and contact you once it is available to download from our website.
 This may take up to a week as our physical access to these scores is limited.
 If it’s not possible for the score to be made available for digital loan, we will inform you of this.
 In many cases you will then be able to request to borrow the score as a physical item by post.

 If there is no link to request the score for digital loan, then we are most likely not able to make it available digitally, and you can to request to borrow the physical copy (if the AMC has one).
 This will generally be the case for published and out-of-print works.

 How many digital loans can I make?

-Members are able to borrow 30 digital scores each month.
-Secondary school institutional members are able to borrow 50 digital scores per month.
+Individual Members can borrow up to 30 digital scores per month.
+School and Institutional Members are able to borrow up to 50 digital scores per month.
 If you need to access more than your monthly quota, you can purchase extra credits which will enable you to download additional perusal scores.